- College Leadership

 Mask Requirements - Mask Optional

-The CDC reports that the use of masks, even for fully vaccinated people (fully vaccinated is up to date) helps slow the spread of COVID-19.
+The CDC reports that the use of masks, even for fully vaccinated people (fully vaccinated is up to date) helps slow the spread of COVID-19 and other viruses.
 Masks are designed to contain respiratory droplets and particles.
 They also provide some protection from particles expelled by others.
 In consideration of CDC recommendations, we strongly believe that masking is a strategy in our layered approach to preserve the integrity of in-person instructional delivery and services for our students.

 ACC provides disposable masks to students, employees and visitors on all campuses.
 ACC is now mask optional.
 You should continue to carry a mask with you should you be requested to wear a mask in certain settings.
+If you are experiencing symptoms such as runny nose or coughing, as a courtesy to students and staff, wear a mask.
 If you need a mask while on campus, one will be provided to you at our Welcome Desks.

 If you have questions or concerns, please contact the ACC Health Response Team.